gshipley/enterprise_training/AdminTraining.md

 	</body></html>

-To Start the application, execute the command shown below.
+To start the application back up, execute the following command:

 	$ rhc app start -a firstphp

 	RESULT:
 	firstphp started

-Now if you make curl request you will get 1 as response
+Verify that your application has been started with the following *curl* command:

 	$ curl http://firstphp-ose.example.com/health